jkyl/1shot-COCO/README.md

-# TextGen
+# 1shot-COCO

-TextGen is an image captioning neural network designed for 1-shot learning.
+1shot-COCO is an image captioning neural network designed for 1-shot learning.
 This repository contains code for training and validating the TensorFlow model, as well as serializing the MS-COCO dataset into TFRecord files